eromatiya/the-glorious-dotfiles/README.md

 + Copy `Glorious-Dotfiles/config/awesome` to `$HOME/.config/`
 + Reload Awesome

+# File Structure
+This setup is split in multiple parts:
++ `rc.lua`it is where all the configurations intertwine.
+You can enable and disable the modules here and load all your configurations.
++ The `layout` directory contains the panels' configurations.
+Change panel settings here.
++ In `configuration` directory you can find all the configs about the key bindings, client rules, tags, starting apps and etc.
++ The `module` consists of many files that are usually inside the `rc.lua` like notifications, app menus, etc. You can load them in the `rc.lua`.
++ The `themes` folder contains themes and colors of the setup.
++ The `widgets` contains all the widgets(of course).
+These are used in the panels and dashboard.
+It contains the wifi, bluetooth, battery widget and many more.
++ `binaries` contains bash scripts.
+I recently added this because running multiple bash commands inside lua is clunky at times.
+So I decided to split them and have their own territory.
+Right now, it contains the `snap` script as screenshot tool and `togglewinfx`, the script that toggles the compton blur.

 # NOTE
 + This setup will not mostly work out of the box because:
   - It is only tested and configured on a 1366x768 resolution (Lenovo x230)